 Cruises depart every 40 minutes from Westminster Pier, Waterloo Pier (near the London Eye), Tower Pier and Greenwich Pier (near the Cutty Sark).
-You can hop on or off at any of the piers as often as you like throughout the day.
-The shortest trip between piers lasts approximately 20-30 minutes, while the full round trip takes approximately 2.5 hours.
+With your ticket, feel free to hop on and off at any of the piers as and when you wish through the day.
+The shortest trip between piers lasts approximately 20-30 minutes, while a full round-trip takes around 2.5 hours.

 The journey through history begins at Westminster Pier, in the shadow of Big Ben's tower and just a few steps away from Westminster Abbey, where kings and queens have been crowned for almost 1,000 years.
 This is also the pier closest to the Churchill Museum and Cabinet War Rooms off Whitehall, the center of national government, and the Banqueting House, the last remaining building from the old Palace of Whitehall.